 When you arrive, make sure you check your welcome week timetable.
 This will give you the times you need to complete your enrolment.

 This process will ensure that you’re fully enrolled and will be able to get your student loan, as the admissions team will be able to inform Student Finance that you are who you say you are, and that you’re enrolled on your course.

 You will also have all your inductions like your IT induction, course induction and student services induction.
 This will give you all the info you need for all those extra things at uni you need to know.

 While we’ve given you (hopefully) all the information you need for applying to university through Clearing, we’re going to do you one final favour, and summarise all the content into some bitesize chunks.

-But if you have any more questions, you can contact our super helpful team by emailing firstname.lastname@example.org or if you’d like to register your interest in Clearing fill in this super simple form.
+But if you have any more questions, you can contact our super helpful team by emailing email@example.com or take a look at our Clearing page.

 Clearing is part of the UCAS application process and will help you find a place at university if you’ve not had any offers, you’ve declined all your offers, you didn’t meet the conditions of your offer, or you’ve changed your mind and want to apply for university late.